 Stop when you get to the middle and repeat over all the edges.
 There.
 Airplane.

-Smoothing the buttercream
+Smoothing the cracks

 Insert spray bottle.

 Fill a spray bottle (THAT YOU ONLY USE FOR FOOD) with clean water and spray. your. cake.
+You heard me.

 Spray that beautiful cake that you just obsessed over with water.
 Im not talking douse it.
 I mean spray lightly with water.
 Then immediately take your spatula and smooth it over those hard spots.